Living in Indonesia, A Site for Expatriates

 1. Fansidar as a prophylactic is no longer recommended due to side-effects, although it is still recommended for standby treatment.

-4. Prophylaxis should be commenced 1-2 weeks before traveling, to establish effective blood levels, to establish a routine of regular taking if medication, and to make sure that any early side effects occur near to medical help and not in a remote area (start mefloquine 3 weeks before).
+4. Prophylaxis should commence 1-2 weeks prior to travel to establish effective blood levels, to establish a routine of regular intake of medication, and to make sure that any early side effects occur while near adequate medical support and not in a remote area.
+Medication intake should continue for 4 weeks after returning from malarious areas, with the exception of doxycycline.

-(ALWAYS check side-effects and contra-indications before taking and DO NOT SELF-PRESCRIBE)
+ALWAYS check side-effects and contra-indications before taking and DO NOT SELF-PRESCRIBE.

 For healthy adults:

-1. Doxycyline (Vibramycin) is an alternative for short stays of about 2-6 weeks; 100 mg once a day with food, starting 2 days before and finishing 2 weeks after exiting malarious area.
+1. Doxycyline (vibramycin) is an alternative for short stays of about 2-6 weeks.
+100 mg once a day with food, starting 2 days before and finishing 2 weeks after exiting malarious area.

 or